-Nearly one in 10 workers making $100,000+ live paycheck to paycheck
+- Nearly one in 10 workers making $100,000+ live paycheck to paycheck

-More than 1 in 4 workers do not set aside any savings each month
+- More than 1 in 4 workers do not set aside any savings each month

-Nearly 3 in 4 workers say they are in debt – and more than half think they always will be
+- Nearly 3 in 4 workers say they are in debt – and more than half think they always will be

-More than half of minimum wage workers say they have to work more than one job to make ends meet
+- More than half of minimum wage workers say they have to work more than one job to make ends meet

-- 28% of workers making $50,000-$99,999 usually or always live paycheck to paycheck
+- 28% of workers making $50,000-$99,999 usually or continuously live paycheck to paycheck

 - 70% are in debt

-- 32% of the nearly 3,500 full-time workers surveyed use a budget and only 56% save $100 or less a month.
+- 32% of the nearly 3,500 full-time workers surveyed use a budget, and only 56% save $100 or less monthly.

 However, this is NOT what living paycheck to paycheck means to us!